kdzimm/PseudoreplicationPaper/README.md

 There are four folders: Parameter_Estimation, Correlation, Type_1_Error, and Power.
 Each folder contains R code and descriptor file.

+There is no package to install for these particular functions, but a number of dependencies are required.
+They are listed below.
+All code here was executed in R versions 3.5.1 or later.

+R packages and dependencies for the example scripts provided are:

+ggplot2
+fitdistrplus
+MASS
+tidyr
+gdata
+Seurat
+data.table
+EnvStats
+purrr
+dplyr
+sn
+matrixStats
+fmsb

 With additional refinement, these scripts and tidbits of code will soon be coalesced into an R-package for others to easily access and use.
 Until then, we hope this code is helpful to other researchers.
 Any questions about our code can be sent to kdzimmer@wakehealth.edu.